Louisiana vs. Texas State College Football Odds, Plays and Insights - NewsBreak

 Over/Under Insights

-- Louisiana and its opponents have scored at least 56.5 points -- this matchup's over/under -- only once this season.
+- Louisiana and its opponents have scored at least 58.5 points or more just one time this season.

-- The two teams combine to score 55.1 points per game, 1.4 less than the total in this contest.
+- Texas State's games have gone over 58.5 points in four of seven chances this season.

+- The combined points per game average of the two teams, 55.1, is 3.4 points fewer than Saturday's over/under.

-- This contest's total is 0.6 points more than the 55.9 these two squads combine to allow per game this season.
+- This contest's over/under is 2.6 points above the 55.9 these two squads combine to allow per game this season.

 Louisiana Stats and Trends

-- So far this season Louisiana has two wins against the spread.
+- Thus far this season Louisiana has two wins against the spread.

-- The Ragin' Cajuns have yet to cover the spread this season when favored by 21 points or more.
+- This season, the Ragin' Cajuns are winless against the spread when entering a game as a favorite of 21 points or more.

-- Louisiana's games this year have gone over the total in one out of seven opportunities (14.3%).
+- Louisiana's games this year have gone over the point total one time in seven opportunities (14.3%).

-- Louisiana is 2-0 against the spread and 2-0 overall in games when it scores more than 33.9 points.
+- Louisiana is 2-0 against the spread and 2-0 overall this season when the team puts up more than 33.9 points.

-- When Louisiana piles up over 423.7 yards, the team is 2-1 against the spread and 3-0 overall.
+- When Louisiana amasses over 423.7 yards, the team is 2-1 against the spread and 3-0 overall.

-- The Ragin' Cajuns have turned the ball over seven times this season, four fewer than the Bobcats have forced (11).
+- The Ragin' Cajuns have seven giveaways this season, while the Bobcats have 11 takeaways .

 - Find the latest spread and moneyline odds for Louisiana at SISportsbook .